 While developers can implement each individual service themselves, this can become cumbersome and difficult to support.
 Communication platforms like PubNub provide a unified push notification gateway that lets developers trigger push notifications right alongside in-app messages and alerts, and to do so across all services at once.
 With PubNub, subscribers to real-time channels will automatically receive notifications when outside your app, no matter what device they’re on.

-How push notifications work with real-time functionality
+How to make push notifications work in real-time

 Before you can deliver notifications, you need activity to notify users about.
 Above, we covered numerous use cases where notifications are a product of pre-set logic or automation.
 In these cases, notifications are triggered when certain conditions are met, like a mobile user closing an e-commerce app before completing their purchase.